isomerpages/moe-bedokviewsec/index.md

 description: Brief site description here
 image: /images/isomer-logo.svg
 permalink: /
-notification: Please be informed that our General Office will be closed on Friday, 12 Jun, due to upgrading works and will not be contactable by phone.
-For urgent matters, please send your enquiries to our school's general email address.
+notification: Please be informed that upgrading works will be carried out at our school till 12 June.
+During this period, the General Office's telephone lines will be unavailable.
+You may send your enquiries to the school's general email address.
+For urgent matters, please contact 8910 7914.
 We apologise for any inconvenience caused and thank you for your understanding.
 sections:
   - hero:
       background: /images/Main_Page___L1.jpg